-Pass/Fail: Masters students wishing to take the class pass/fail should discuss this with the instructor by the second week of class.
+Pass/Fail: Masters students will take this course pass/fail, according to the course description.

 Academic Integrity and Community Covenant

 All students are expected to abide by Iliff's statement on Academic Integrity, as published in the Masters Student Handbook, or the Joint PhD Statement on Academic Honesty, as published in the Joint PhD Student Handbook, as appropriate.
 All participants in this class are expected to be familiar with Iliff's Community Covenant.